 We strongly recommend that your tetanus booster is up to date in volunteering in both countries.

-Malaria exists in Nicaragua.
+Malaria exists in Nicaragua where we work.
 Per the CDC, ways to prevent malaria include the following:

 Hepatitis A can be contracted from contaminated food and water.
 Because we use all bottled water in food preparation, dishes are washed in chlorinated water, and our own cooks are preparing the meals, we feel the risk for Hepatitis A is relatively small.
 That said, Hepatitis A can be contracted anywhere, and getting the vaccination is probably a wise idea not just for this trip but for the long term benefits of having the vaccination.